andraugust/andraugust.github.io/hiring-problem.md

 <center><img src="hiring-problem/value-function.png"></center>

 Value is constant for early states and then drops off to $$1/R$$.
-When this drop off begins automatic passing ends.
+Automatic passing ends when this dropoff begins.

-Here's the ending threshold as a function of $$R$$, and the win probability:
+Here's the ending threshold and win probability as a function of $$R$$ :

 <center><img src="hiring-problem/threshold.png"></center>